Joseph Morris (sailor)

-Joseph "Joe" Morris (born August 17, 1989) is a sailor who lives in the United States and attended Yale University, where he earned the New England College Sailor of the Year Award in 2012.
+Joseph Morris (born August 17, 1989) is a sailor who lives in the United States and attended Yale University, where he earned the New England College Sailor of the Year Award in 2012.
 He was named captain twice (2011, 2012) and was a four-time ICSA All-American skipper.
 Prior to Yale, he was a five-time national champion.

 He and teammate Thomas Barrows competed on behalf of the United States in the 2016 Rio Olympics, participating in the men's two-person high-performance 49er class event.